ruitaiS/gridBuilder/README.md

 Useage should be pretty self-explanatory.
 Set the initial dimensions of the grid world, click generate, and then click each of the grid squares to put a different type of object there.

-There are three types of possible world entities: wall, object, and robot (and floor, if nothing is there).
-Clicking each grid square will cycle between these options.
+There are four types of possible world entities, each with their own color.

+Walls are gray, objects are blue, bots are red, and floors are white.
+Click each grid square until the world is right :)

 When you're satisfied, click export and it will generate a CSV file for you to download.